Pixie Hollow Bake Off

 Pixie Hollow Bake Off is a six-minute short, based on the Disney Fairies franchise, produced by Disneytoon Studios.
 It aired in the United Kingdom on October 20, 2013, on Disney Channel.
-It is based loosely on J. M. Barrie's Peter Pan stories, by way of Disney's animated adaptation.

 Plot

-Tink challenges Gelata (Lisa Faulkner in the UK version; Giada De Laurentiis in the US version) to see who can bake the best cake for the queen's party.
-There are a group of baking fairies, the main one being Gelata.
-The baking fairies always make exactly the same cake for Queen Clarion's Arrival Day party, for the last 399 years.

-Tinker Bell has an idea for a different kind of cake, which Gelata takes as a challenge... hence, the bake off.
-Tink and her friends compete against the baking fairies.
-In the end, Tink's cake looks very appealing, but finds out looks aren't everything.
+Tinker Bell challenges Gelata to see who can bake the best cake for Queen Clarion's Arrival Day party.
+There are a group of baking fairies, the main one being Gelata, who have been baking the exact same cake for the party for the last 399 years.
+Tinker Bell has an idea for a different kind of cake, which Gelata takes as a challenge, which leads to the bake off.
+Tinker Bell and her friends compete against the baking fairies.
+In the end, Tinker Bell’s cake looks very appealing, but finds out looks are not everything.